v1n337/nistrandomtest/README.md

+This project is INCOMPLETE
 # NIST Randomness Test Suite
-NIST Randomness Test Suite implemented in python 2
+NIST Randomness Test Suite implemented in python 3